UofT-DSI/applying_statistical_concepts/README.md

 3. Perform exploratory data analysis for unsupervised learning
 4. Understand what is required for reproducible machine learning
 5. Appreciate the uncertainties associated with model results and the ethical consequences of acting on these results
-6. recognize who matters in our models
+6. Recognize who matters in our models

 ## Logistics